munuxi/sparse_rref/README.md

 ### Dependence

-Mainly depend on [FLINT](https://flintlib.org/) to support arithmetic of rational field $\mathbb Q$ and $\mathbb Z/p\mathbb Z$, where $p$ is a prime.
+Mainly depend on [FLINT](https://flintlib.org/) to support arithmetic.
 And we also use  [BS::thread_pool](https://github.com/bshoshany/thread-pool), [argparse](https://github.com/p-ranav/argparse) (they are included).

 Some algorithms are motivated by [Spasm](https://github.com/cbouilla/spasm), but we do not depend on it.
-The algorithm here is definite not random, so once the parameters are given, the result is stable, which is important for some purposes.
+The algorithm here is definite (Spasm is random), so once the parameters are given, the result is stable, which is important for some purposes.

 ### How to use this code

+We only support the rational field $\mathbb Q$ and the $\mathbb Z/p\mathbb Z$, where $p$ is a prime.
+It is possible to generalize to other field/ring by some small modification.

 Build it; and help is